NaNcmyk/Noahs_ARTkives/README.md

     + Notice the video title (under the main display) will update to reflect the current selection.

 1. 🎨 **_make.html_**

     This page--the grand finale!--accessible via the "make" button on the navigation menu of each page, is best viewed on a larger screen (though it is mobile responsive).
 Here, users can have their own [_Harold and the Purple Crayon_](https://en.wikipedia.org/wiki/Harold_and_the_Purple_Crayon) moment and paint a masterpiece of their own making!

     + To access the canvas, the user must click the _stART_ button on the landing page.
 Doing so will blur the landing page's background image (an empty white room) to _even whiter_ whiteness, ultimately unveiling the tabula rasa, upon which the user will be tasked with coloring.
 This (seemingly interloping) landing page simply serves as a way to build up excitement and add an element of suspense to the website's climax.

     + A note on cursors:

         + When the landing page's background image completely disappears and the toolbar fades in to view, the crosshair cursor will ✨ _magically_ ✨ appear to indicate that the canvas is ready .

         + Notice when color is applied to the canvas (with a mouse), the cursor will change to a paintbrush.

     + The logo and menu toggle at the top of the page are both invisible to make full use of screen real estate.
-They are acccessible on hover as needed when not in stamping or painting mode.
+For mouse users, these are acccessible on hover as needed when not in stamping or painting mode.
 You'll see a frosty gray band when you hover over the top edge of the page.

+      + Touchscreen users, I will need to figure out a solution to reveal the hidden menu bar.
+E.g., maybe add a question mark icon on the tool bar that the user can tap to unhide the menu bar.
+For now, you can simply hit the browser's back button to navigate away from the *make.html* page.

     + As for the artist toolkit...
 On big and medium screens, the tool bar is located on the left-hand side of the screen, and on mobile screens, it's fixed to the bottom.
 It contains four clickable Font Awesome icon buttons.
 Bootstrap-styled tooltips explain the function of each.

         + **Brush/stroke sizes and color palette** - These are all predetermined (i.e., dynamically calculated in _paint.js_), so cannot be changed by the user.
 The painted line changes color and width as the user moves from one point of the canvas to another.
 This, in effect, results in fluid, ebbing and flowing rainbow-colored gradient lines, since the lines do not have static width or color values.
 This particular idea was inspired by [day 8 of Wes Bos's #JavaScript30](https://youtu.be/8ZGAzJ0drl0).

         + **Make your (paw) mark stamp** (animal paw print icon) - This button allow users to stamp a paw print to the canvas.
 The color of the stamp is generated randomly by behind-the-scenes JavaScript wizardry in _paint.js_--users have no control over the color.

             + Notice what happens when you are stamping.
 (No, you're not experiencing double vision!)
 You will see a (also randomly colored) brief flash of a fading paw when the paw is stamped to the canvas (i.e., in JavaScript terms: when a pointerdown event is detected on the canvas).